ZupIT/beagle-docs/content/en/home/API/Screen/Navigation Bar.md

 ## What is a NavigationBarItem?

-Class that defines an item for `Navigation's bar` and and it has the following attributes:
+A class that defines an item for `Navigation's bar` and and it has the following attributes:

 | **Attribute** | **Type**                                     | Required | Definition                                                          |
 | :------------ | :------------------------------------------- | :------- | :------------------------------------------------------------------ |